waywardgeek/evil_maze/README.md

 the outside.
 Each non-central room has an escape door, which kids would have to use if the door forward to the next central room is locked.

 The Finish room could have candy or some other treasure.
-This example requies 4 correct decisions to get to Finish.
-Kids choosing randomly at each door will have a 1 in 16 chace of reaching Finish per attempt.
-Even kids with perfect memories will on average have to start over twice and only reach Finish on hteir 3rd attempt.
+This example requires 4 correct decisions to get to Finish.
+Kids choosing randomly at each door will have a 1 in 16 chance of reaching Finish per attempt.
+Even kids with perfect memories will on average have to start over twice and only reach Finish on their 3rd attempt.
 Meaner mazes just require additional rooms.
 Adding 4 more central rooms reduces random attempt probabilities to 1 in 256, and kids who remember mistakes wind up making 4 mistakes on average and traverse 40 doors to reach Finish.

+I tested a virtual maze like this in Minecraft.
+What I discovered is that 10-year-old boys don't have the patience to traverse even a maze as simple as the one above!